DominicNohYah/ERWeb-CICY/wp-content/plugins/custom-sidebars/readme.txt

 === Plugin Name ===
-Contributors: marquex
+Contributors: marquex, WPMUDEV
 Donate link: http://marquex.es/donate
 Tags: custom sidebars, widgets, sidebars, custom, sidebar, widget, personalize Requires at least: 3.3
-Tested up to: 3.5.1
+Tested up to: 3.6.1
 Stable tag: trunk

 Allows to create your own widgetized areas and custom sidebars, and select what sidebars to use for each post or page.